 Nuestra Señora Mine development during 2013 totaled 3,246 equivalent meters of which 1,273 meters were in ore and 1,262 meters in waste, related to stope preparation, and 712 meters in capitalized development.

-In 2013, the Company drilled 7,150 meters for exploration and 7,039 meters for definition at the Nuestra Señora Mine to investigate new mining areas near existing mine infrastructure and to further define and upgrade areas with currently defined Inferred Resources.
+The Company drilled 7,150 meters for exploration and 7,039 meters for definition at the Nuestra Señora Mine to investigate new mining areas near existing mine infrastructure and to further define and upgrade areas with then defined inferred resources.
 Drilling focused on the intersection of the Main Fault zone and a major crossing structure called the Fermin Fault.
 The intersection of the Santa Teresa and Candelaria Faults were also explored.